Ernie Bond (politician)

 Ernest Edward "Ernie" Bond (29 June 1897 – 25 July 1984) was an Australian politician.

+Biography

 He was born in Heywood to rural worker Robert Bond and Sarah Jane Mullens.
 He attended Geelong High School and became a schoolteacher at Lavers Hill and Heywood, and then head teacher at Greenwald and Condah.
 On 20 July 1923 he married Ethel Thomas, with whom he had three children.

 A member of the Labor Party's Heywood branch from the age of seventeen, he won a by-election for the Victorian Legislative Assembly seat of Glenelg in 1924; he transferred to Port Fairy and Glenelg in 1927.
 In 1932 he was expelled from the Labor Party over his support for the Premiers' Plan; he was re-elected as an independent and was readmitted to the Labor Party in 1937.
 He served until his retirement in 1943.
 Subsequently, he was a dairy farmer until 1964, when he retired to Portland.
 Bond died in Heywood in 1984.